 Over the course of this episode, Toby was made painfully aware of his father’s faults when he let him down, and the pedestal he put him on was completely destroyed.
 But their relationship was rebuilt again, when the man resolved to do better, allowing it to grow and progress into something healthier and more genuine.
 All of that makes for a good, complete arc on its own, for a story about a father and son reconciling, but it also foreshadows events that will happen later in this season to the main characters.
 During the latter half of Series 6, Amy’s hero worship of the Doctor will steadily be whittled away as he lets her down again and again, until she starts to grow disillusioned with him – and eventually, that causes their relationship to change as they both acknowledge his shortcomings, but ultimately, it proves to be a change for the better.
 Lastly, Doctor Who puts another sci-fi spin on a mythical monster with the main antagonist of this episode, the Siren (Lily Cole).
 The Siren is a mystifying, ghostly green creature who haunts Captain Avery’s ship when he and his men are stranded in the middle of the ocean, coming for their sick and wounded: she’s a beautiful sight, but she gets nasty very quickly whenever someone tries to get in her way of getting her man.
 We’re given a hint very early on that something is amiss here, since the Doctor detects a distress signal around Avery’s ship: an anachronistic piece of technology to find in the age of sail.
 As it turns out, the Siren is the artificial intelligence of a crashed spaceship: the virtual doctor for an alien crew who died, running on autopilot.
 The final twist about the Siren’s true nature is extremely similar to the one Doctor Who did with the main antagonist of “The Lodger“, only a few stories ago, but I’m pretty okay with the show going back to that well again already, because I enjoyed this episode considerably more than “The Lodger”.

 “The Curse Of The Black Spot” is directed by Jeremy Webb, who does a fine job of handling the tone of this story: making it a fun and light-hearted adventure as well as a visually appealing one, with some beautiful CGI from the Mill whenever the Siren makes an appearance.
 The exterior shots of the Fancy were filmed on an old, antique boat docked in Cornwall, while the interior scenes below deck were shot in Upper Boat Studios.
 The show’s set designers were given the lofty challenge of recreating a 17th century frigate from the ground up, and I would say they pulled it off laudably.
 In a similar vein, this is one of those episodes like “The Vampires Of Venice” where the costume department gets to have a lot of fun tailoring fashions from centuries ago, giving every member of the Fancy’s crew their own distinct, nautical look: the Captain for instance always seems to be wearing a very sporty neck tie.
 “The Curse Of The Black Spot” has a fairly infamous production error: the Boatswain, the mutinous crew member Toby confronts, just disappears between scenes and no one acknowledges his absence until he turns up again in the climax.
 There was a planned sequence where Captain Avery sends him to the brig in disgust, and the Siren takes him there, but it was cut for time, which leads to a pretty glaring continuity error in the final episode.
-Murray Gold’s soundtrack is consistently fantastic throughout the hour as he throws himself wholeheartedly into the pirate movie genre, penning a burly, swashbuckling, maritime score with eerie, entrancing strings and plenty of bombastic brass in tracks like “You’re A Dead Man“, “Deadly Siren“, “Perfect Reflection“, “All For One” and “The Curse Of The Black Spot“.
-“Deadly Siren” in particular features some mesmerizing vocals from Halia McGuid as the Siren rises out of the briny, blue deep to claim her next batch of sailors for her secret hideway.
-Notably, there’s an early appearance of “Loving Isn’t Knowing (The Almost People Suite)” in the last act, since the score for this episode was recorded during the same session for “The Almost People“.
+Murray Gold’s swashbuckling, maritime score is consistently fantastic throughout the hour, with eerie, entrancing strings and plenty of bombastic brass in tracks like “You’re A Dead Man“, “Deadly Siren“, “Perfect Reflection“, “All For One” and “The Curse Of The Black Spot” (“Deadly Siren” in particular features some mesmerizing vocals from Halia McGuid as the glowing, green temptress).
+Notably, there’s also an early appearance of “Loving Isn’t Knowing (The Almost People Suite)“, since the score for this episode was recorded during the same session for “The Almost People“.

 I’ve always had a soft spot for “The Curse Of The Black Spot”: it’s a cute historical adventure that has a lot of fun playing around with the buccaneer genre, and it tells another nice story about the Doctor managing to improve the lives of the people he encounters.